Doing legal business in England and Wales

 England and Wales provides law firms with easy access to other professional services and the availability of numerous high-quality providers in centres outside London including Manchester, Birmingham, Bristol, Cardiff, Leeds and Liverpool.

-The UK is home to 200 foreign law firms from around 40 jurisdictions – employing over 10,000 people – many of which have developed capabilities in both English law and the law of other jurisdictions.
+The UK is home to over 200 foreign law firms from around 40 jurisdictions – employing over 10,000 people – many of which have developed capabilities in both English law and the law of other jurisdictions.

 They practise English law, EU law, public and private international law, and the law of their state/jurisdiction of origin to provide a local and global service for their clients.